Configuration Parameters

 {UID | user name}

-The parameter determines under which user name the component should be run.
-The user name can be specified either as the user’s number UID or as the user’s login.
-If the user name consists of numbers (i.e. similar to number UID), it is specified with the “name:” prefix, for example: RunAsUser = name:123456.
+The name of the user as whom the component runs.
+The user name can be specified either as the user numerical UID or as the user login.
+If the user name consists of numbers (i.e. similar to numerical UID), it is specified with the “name:” prefix, for example: RunAsUser = name:123456.

 When a user name is not specified, the component operation terminates with an error after the startup.